 Determine where to find potential customers.
 For example, you can:

-• Reach out through their website or social media page
+• Reach out through their website or social media pages.

 Scoring